rackerlabs/docs-cloud-rackconnect/rst/dev-guide/api-operations/methods/get-list-one-public-ip-addresses-v3-public-ips-public-ip-id.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-List all cloud networks
+.. _get-list-one-public-ip-addresses-v3-public-ips-public-ip-id:

+List one public IP addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

-    GET /v3/{tenant_id}/cloud_networks
+    GET /v3/public_ips/{public_IP_id}

-List details for all cloud networks.
+List details for one public IP address.

-This operation 				lists details for 				all the cloud networks 				available to the specified ``tenant_id``.
+This operation 				lists details for 				one public IP address 				identified by the specified ``public_IP_id``.